-The Decrees have led to a particularly efficient market structure for rights included in films for exhibition in movie theaters.
+The Decrees have led to an efficient market structure for rights included in films for exhibition in movie theaters.
 This structure reduces transaction costs by placing the negotiating responsibility with the party selecting each song at the same time that they are negotiating for other necessary rights in the same compositions - i.e., synchronization rights.
-This system also ensures direct compensation for each copyright owner, rather than having royalties flow through the PROs for distribution as determined by surveys and reduced by overhead fees.31 share with such Members detailed and timely information and pertinent documents related to the review.
+This system also ensures direct compensation for each copyright owner, rather than having royalties flow through the PROs for distribution as determined by surveys and reduced by overhead fees.